Anomalous Hall effect and quantum criticality in geometrically frustrated heavy fermion metals

-We have emphasized the role of the Kondo effect (and its destruction).
-More realistically, future work should go beyond the lattice we have studied which, while featuring geometrical frustration, is simplified compared with that of Pr$_2$Ir$_2$O$_7$, as well as incorporate the non-Kramers nature of the ground-state crystal-field level of the Pr ions \cite{Chandra2013b,Rau2013} and more realistic forms of the conduction-electron bandstructure.
-However, we expect our conclusion to remain qualitatively valid in the more realistic settings, given the substantial evidence for the Kondo effect in Pr$_2$Ir$_2$O$_7$, including from the large entropy observed in the pertinent low-temperature regime \cite{Tokiwa2014}.
-It may also be instructive to explore related effects in other $f$-electron systems with geometrical frustration, such as UCu$_5$ at the ambient condition \cite{Ueland2012} and when suitably tuned through a QCP.
+Furthermore, we have derived our conclusions in geometrically frustrated Kondo systems and demonstrated the robustness of our results by connecting them with the evolution of the Fermi surfaces.
+Thus, we expect our results to remain qualitatively valid in the more realistic settings.
+For Pr$_2$Ir$_2$O$_7$, this is so given the substantial evidence for the role of the Kondo coupling such as the large entropy observed in the pertinent low-temperature regime \cite{Tokiwa2014}.
+It may also be instructive to explore related effects in other $f$-electron systems with geometrical frustration, such as UCu$_5$ under ambient conditions\cite{Ueland2012} and when suitably tuned through a QCP.
+Recently, the proximity to the Kondo-destruction QCP we predict here for Pr$_2$Ir$_2$O$_7$ is confirmed experimentally\cite{Aynajian2020}.
+In this STM measurement, regions of heavy Fermi liquid are interweaved with a non-magnetic metallic phase with Kondo-destruction, forming spatial nanoscale patterns consistent with being in proximity to a critical point.

+While the current work emphasizes the link between AHE and the evolution of Fermi surfaces due to Kondo physics, other topology-related components, such as conduction band topology, $k$-dependence of Kondo coupling, etc., are not taken into account.
+It is known that such components can lead to topological Kondo lattice models that realize such topological states as Weyl-Kondo semimetals \cite{Lai2018,Chen-Natphys2022,Dzsaber2017,Dzsaber2021}.
+In addition, $d$-electron-based systems on frustrated lattices, through the notion of compact molecular orbitals, can realize topological Kondo lattice models and the associated states \cite{chen2023Metallic,Chen-emergent-2024,HuSciAdv2023}.
+For these states, Berry-curvature-induced Hall effect is also an important characteristic; thus, we expect our work here will provide new insights into those systems.